nyraxle/gisthrower/README.md

 #### TODO
 ```
 TODO:
--  Open a referenced gist on default system browser
 -  Create Gists
 -  Point files to include on gist (fs IO)
 -  Create a version history file